-- 1. Work required in the Specifications which is defective, incomplete, or not performed. - 2.
-Staffing not provided as required under the Specifications or as proposed by Contractor.
+1. Work required by this Contract which is defective, incomplete, or not performed.

+2. Staffing not provided as required under this Contract or as proposed by Contractor.

 3. Claims filed against the City for damage caused by the Contractor's acts or omissions, or reasonable evidence indicating probable filing of such claims.